<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 IRA Withdrawal

-Your retirement assets may consist of several retirement accounts IRAs, 401(k)s, taxable accounts, and others.
+Your retirement assets may be spread across several retirement accounts: IRAs, 401ks, taxable accounts, and others.
 So, what is the most efficient way to take your retirement income?
 You may want to consider meeting your income needs in retirement by first drawing down taxable accounts rather than tax-deferred accounts.
 This may help your retirement assets last longer as they continue to potentially grow tax deferred.
 You will also need to plan to take the required minimum distributions (RMDs) from any employer-sponsored retirement plans and traditional or rollover IRA accounts.
-That is due to IRS requirements for 2024 to begin taking distributions from these types of accounts when you reach age 73.
+That is due to IRS requirements to begin taking RMDs when you reach age 73.
 If you do not, the IRS may assess a 25% penalty on the amount you should have taken.

 Two flexible distribution options for your IRA